muratk5n/thirdwave/en/2022/11/battery-electric.md

 Lion batteries routinely blow up.
-The cause can be from mild collision between an EV and another car, or salt water during a hurricane as was witnessed recently in Florida, or in an ebike shop (for no reason) recently in New York.
+The cause can be from mild collision between an EV and another car, or salt water during a hurricane as was witnessed recently in Florida, or no reason at all as seen in an ebike shop recently in New York.

 <iframe width="340" src="https://www.youtube.com/embed/46y3FN4fKlE" title="E-Bikes, E-Scooters Injuries Multiplying" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>